 Employees are eligible to apply for tuition reimbursement benefits beginning with the semester following the completion of the eligibility requirements defined above.

 The course work should be in pursuance of an academic degree at an upper-level college or university (i.e. Bachelors, Masters, or Doctorate).
-However, program applications for work-relevant undergraduate and graduate courses, as deemed appropriate by the supervisor, not taken in pursuit of an academic degree will be given favorable consideration.
+However, program applications for work-relevant undergraduate and graduate courses not taken in pursuit of an academic degree, as deemed appropriate by the supervisor and approved by the Vice President/Executive, will be given favorable consideration.
 The receipt of an academic degree or an additional degree will not result in an upgrade of the employee’s position or ensure that an employee will receive priority for position vacancies.

 Application and Payment Request due dates: An application for tuition reimbursement benefits must be submitted to the Human Resources office no later than 3 weeks prior to the start of the class.
+Human Resources will verify that the employee is eligible to receive the benefit.

+The application will then be forwarded to the employee’s supervisor, and Vice President/Executive for their review.

+The employee will be notified via email of the final outcome of the request for tuition reimbursement.

 Upon completion of the class, the original approved Tuition Reimbursement Application form with the Reimbursement Certification section completed, a copy of the official grade report, and proof of payment for the class(es) must be submitted to Human Resources.

 Tuition reimbursement benefits are not transferable to a spouse or dependent.